hannahmalm/exercise_backend/notes.md

     git rev-parse --abbrev-ref HEAD
     %  git push -u origin  <branch name>
     Get back to main branch: git checkout main
     The git branch command can be used to create a new branch.
 When you want to start a new feature, you create a new branch off main using git branch new_branch .
+Once created you can then use git
+    HOW TO GET TO MAIN BRANCH
-Once created you can then use git checkout new_branch to switch to that branch
+        checkout new_branch to switch to that branch HOW TO CREATE A NEW BRANCH
+        git co -b new_branch_name
 8. Commit seed and model
 9. Run rails db:create
 10. Run rails db:migrate